doriordan/skuber-util/README.md

 # skuber-util
+* Work In Progress *

-Scala utilities for Kubernetes clusters
+Scala utilities for Kubernetes cluster.
+Builds on the [skuber](https://github.com/doriordan/skuber) Scala client library for Kubernetes.